Serena Williams' weight-loss drug ad campaign sparks division: 'I'm scared'

 Would love to hear your thoughts on this too.
 I feel scared, honestly - it feels like this is getting bigger and bigger and more and more mainstream and I just don’t know where we’re headed.

-Sure, Williams has complete choice and freedom over her own body, and GLP-1s have helped many people, when used safely and under proper guidance.
+Sure, Williams has complete choice and freedom over her own body, and GLP-1s have helped many people, when used legally, safely, and under proper guidance of medical professionals.

 However, the generation that bashed the sale of skinny teas and waist trainers are now openly pushing a product that, arguably, has the potential to be far more damaging - and for money, rather than sharing a genuine personal perspective, allowing followers to make informed decisions about their health.